Photoshop Tutorials: Add Transparent Type To An Image

-In this Adobe Photoshop tutorial, we're going to learn how to add transparent type to an image.
+In this Photoshop Effects tutorial, we're going to learn how to add transparent type to an image.
 There's lots of different ways to make Photoshop type transparent, and in this tutorial, we'll look at a few ways to go about it.

 We'll first look at the fastest and easiest way to make text transparent, and then we'll look at a few more interesting ways to create transparent type using layer styles, plus we'll look at the important difference between a layer's "Opacity" and "Fill" options.